Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Related Works

 \section{Related Works}

 \textbf{Initialization and signal propagation.} Training very deep networks often requires controlling signal and gradient scales at initialization.
 Classic fan-in scaling schemes such as those of \citet{glorot2010understanding} and \citet{he2015delving} are designed to keep activations and gradients from vanishing or exploding in deep feedforward networks.
 Mean-field analyses further characterize trainability through depth scales and dynamical isometry conditions \citep{schoenholz2016deep,xiao2018dynamical}.
-For convolutional and residual architectures, several works study how initialization or residual-branch scaling should depend on depth, including analyses of deep ResNets \citep{Zagoruyko2016WideResNet,Xie2017ResNeXt,taki2017deep} and normalization-free variants such as Fixup \citep{zhang2019fixup}, SkipInit \citep{de2020batch}, and ReZero \citep{bachlechner2021rezero}.
+For convolutional and residual architectures, several works study how initialization or residual-branch scaling should depend on depth, including analyses of deep ResNets \citep{Zagoruyko2016WideResNet,Xie2017ResNeXt,taki2017deep}, Stable ResNet and depth-dependent residual scaling for stable signal propagation \citep{hayou2021stable}, and normalization-free variants such as Fixup \citep{zhang2019fixup}, SkipInit \citep{de2020batch}, and ReZero \citep{bachlechner2021rezero}.
 In Transformers, stability is also closely tied to normalization and residual scaling.
 This has motivated both theoretical and practical adjustments, such as analyzing LayerNorm placement \citep{xiong2020layer} and proposing DeepNorm with derived initialization for very deep Transformers \citep{wang2024deepnet} .
 We adopt these widely used initialization and scaling principles throughout, and we build our theoretical framework on top of them; see Sec.~\ref{methods}.